Friday, June 20, 2025

 Supplies:

-· Patterned Paper- Hobby Lobby
+· Wavy patterned paper- Hobby Lobby

 · Sookwang double-sided tape- Available from several sources on the web.